INFP vs. INFJ: What Are the Differences?

 One of the main weaknesses that INFPs face is unrealistic expectations.
 When we combine Mediators’ ability to dream big with their unfocused nature and self-criticism, we get an individual who is likely to fail and think harshly about that failure.
 These dreamers can often shoot too big, leaving them vulnerable to disappointment when reality comes calling.

 People-pleasing is another area that INFPs tend to need to work on.
 Mediators hate being disliked and will often work hard to turn around someone’s idea of them.
 This can be a huge waste of energy and leave INFPs drained and emotionally vulnerable to negative opinions of themselves.

 Because of their conviction in their beliefs, INFJs can take criticism of their principles or of their work around their principles particularly harshly.
-This is one of the rare times where Advocates may snap and become defensive.
+This is one of the rare times where Counselors may snap and become defensive.
 Perfectionism is another issue for this personality.
 With a strong drive to work towards their values, INFJs often think it’s necessary to overwork and achieve perfection.
-Obviously this is not always possible, and so burnout and disappointment can be a real issue for Advocates.
+Obviously this is not always possible, and so burnout and disappointment can be a real issue for Counselors.

-Advocates can also struggle with opening up.
+Counselors can also struggle with opening up.
 INFJs often don’t ask for help, even though they’re happy to help others.
 This handle it yourself attitude means that INFJs can push their emotions down and even push others away.

 INFPs are likely to find themselves in either artistic or service-focused roles.
 This is because Mediators are driven largely by creativity and a need to help others when it comes to their career.
 Art, music, counseling, and healthcare are good fit career options for INFPs.